johnwesleyquintero/wesgem/README.md

 ---

-## 🕹️ Gameplay Loop (Skill-Weighted RNG)
+## 🕹️ Gameplay Loop (Volatility Engine)

 1. Player clicks **“Spin”**.
-The spin costs 1 token.
+The spin costs 10 tokens.
-2. A 1.5-second cooldown begins.
-Before spinning, the player can strategically **lock one gem** to hold it for the next spin.
-3. The system randomly generates new gems for any unlocked slots using fair, client-side RNG.
-4. The score is calculated based on matching gem patterns (2 of a kind or 3 of a kind).
-5. Consecutive wins build a **combo streak**, applying a score multiplier.
+2. The 5x4 grid is populated with a new set of random card symbols.
+3. The system evaluates all winning combinations (3+ matching symbols on adjacent reels, left-to-right).
+4. All symbols in winning combinations are destroyed.
+5. The remaining symbols fall down, and new symbols cascade from the top to fill the empty spaces.
+6. A **progressive multiplier** increases with each cascade (1x -> 2x -> 3x -> 5x).
+7. The loop repeats from Step 3 until no new winning combinations are formed.
+All wins within a single spin are multiplied by the current multiplier.
+8. Landing 3+ **Scatter symbols** triggers a **Free Spins** bonus round with enhanced multipliers.
-6. Tokens decrease with each spin.
-The game ends when the player runs out of tokens.
+9. The game ends when the player runs out of tokens.

-> 🎯 *“Luck is the variable.
-Skill is the constant.”*
+> 🎯 *“Volatility is the variable.
+Excitement is the constant.”*

 ---